-Daoism (also referred to as Taoism) is a Chinese philosophy credited to the legendary figure Laozi (also referred to as Lao Tzu) who historians think might have lived either in the 6th century or 4th century BC.
+Daoism (also referred to as Taoism) is a Chinese philosophy credited to the legendary figure Laozi (also referred to as Lao Tzu) who historians think might have lived either in the sixth century or fourth century BCE.

 Laozi was purportedly concerned with the moral decline of his day in Chengzhou which led him to pursue exile.
 It is said that as he was leaving he was requested by a gatekeeper to write a text.
 Laozi agreed and penned the Daodejing (also referred to as the Tao Te Ching).
 However, this text evidences multiple authors and additions from later periods, and is unlikely to have been authored by Laozi himself.
 The Daodejing urges people to be humble, avoid pride, and also live alongside others, oneself, and the world in peace.
-It wishes to have people realize their connection to their fellow human beings as well as the Earth.
+It wants people to realize their connection to their fellow human beings as well as the Earth.
 Laozi’s life would eventually be invested with religious significance.
-He was soon deemed to be the perfect Daoist master, portrayed as the Dao personified, and also be worshipped as a god.
-Whether or not Laozi existed, and independent of when he may have lived, Laozi has undoubtedly had a huge influence on Chinese politics and culture.
-For example, Zhang Ling (d.
-156 AD), a Taoist partisan, is credited as the founder of the first religious sect of Taoism: the Way of the Celestial Masters (in 142 AD), which presents Laozi as being at the top of a pantheon of deities.
-Daoism would also become the official religion of China under the Tang dynasty (618-907 AD).
+He was soon deemed to be the perfect Daoist master, portrayed as the Dao personified, and also be worshiped as a god.
+Whether or not Laozi existed, and regardless of when he may have lived, Laozi has undoubtedly had a huge influence on Chinese politics and culture; for example, Zhang Ling (d.
+156 CE), a Taoist partisan, is credited as the founder of the first religious sect of Taoism, the Way of the Celestial Masters (in 142 CE), which presents Laozi as being at the top of a pantheon of deities.
+Daoism would also become the official religion of China under the Tang Dynasty (r.
+618-907 CE).

 Daoism and Confucianism

 Daoism was one of several philosophical schools to flourish during the Golden Age of Chinese philosophy.
-Confucianism was another, and both schools have participated in shaping Chinese religious, political, and philosophical belief.
-Daoism shares similarities with Confucianism given that both schools imbibed earlier traditions concerning humanity, the state, rulership, and the universe.
-However, they are distinctive given the essentials they stress as important to human flourishing and moral excellence.
-Confucianism, following from where Confucius placed his ideas and concerns (particularly on morality, virtue, and the political realm) focuses primarily on moral, political, and state systems.
-Daoism, however, is concerned with living in harmony with the Dao, and thus on how people embrace nature and what is natural and spontaneous in human experience.
-Daoists are resolute on this point even if it disagrees with the philosophical thought and convictions of other Chinese philosophers on culture, education, rulership, and morality.
-As such, Daoists disagree with Confucianism holding that the areas in which Confucians intend human beings to flourish (morality, law, and aesthetics) constitute humane-made distinctions which create problems human beings experience rather than solving them.
+Confucianism was another and both schools have participated in shaping Chinese religious, political, and philosophical belief.
+Daoism shares similarities with Confucianism in that both schools imbibed earlier traditions concerning humanity, the state, rulership, and the universe.
+They are also distinctive in the essentials they stress as important to human flourishing and moral excellence.
+Confucianism, following on from where Confucius placed his primary ideas and concerns (such as on morality, virtue, and the political realm) focuses on moral, political, and state systems.
+Daoism, however, is concerned with living in harmony with the Dao, on how people embrace nature, and with what is natural and spontaneous in human experience.
+Daoists are resolute on this even if it disagrees with the philosophical thought and convictions of other Chinese philosophers on culture, education, rulership, and morality.
+The Daoists disagree with Confucianism, especially with the areas the Confucians want human beings to flourish, such as in morality, law, and aesthetics.
+These, the Daoists believe, constitute humane-made distinctions which create the problems that humans experience rather than solving them.
 These distinctions are attempts to control reality and will lead to frustration and disharmony.